nestauk/ds-cookiecutter/docs/docs/examples/industrial_taxonomy.md

         - Run the metaflow from within `run.py` using Python's `subprocess` library.
         - Update a config file with the successful metaflow run ID (so that getters know which version of the data to fetch)

-        This is a lot of leg-work and increases the surface-area for bugs.
-This is why the upcoming metaflow utilities will enable one to run a command like `nestaflow industry_classifier/sic/transformer_model` (based on the paths in `config/pipeline/**`) and all the above will be taken care of automatically without needing to write an accompanying `run.py` script.
+        This is a lot of leg-work and increases the surface-area for bugs, you may be better off hard-coding values into shell-scripts or a Makefile.

 :inbox_tray: `getters/outputs/sic_classifier.py`